Mav55/scans/README.md

 ## Other Notes

-When using the [hosted scanner](https://cloudsploit.com/scan), you will be able to see an intuitive visual representation of teh can results.
-For example, in the CloudSploit console, printable scan results look as folllows:
+When using the [hosted scanner](https://cloudsploit.com/scan), you will be able to see an intuitive visual representation of the scan results.
+In CloudSploit's console, printable scan results look as folllows:

 [<img src="https://github.com/Mav55/scans/blob/readme-updates/assets/img/cloudsploit-printable-reports.png">](https://console.cloudsploit.com/signup)